Champions Spain out of World Cup, Dutch march on

 Former Argentina captain Diego Maradona, who is working as a TV pundit in Brazil, said on Wednesday he was denied entry to the Maracana for his team's weekend game against Bosnia.

-That followed discomfort for another soccer great, Brazil's Pele, who had to listen to the first half of the hosts' 0-0 draw with Mexico on his car radio due to being stuck in traffic.
+That followed discomfort for another soccer great, Brazil's Pele, who had to listen to the first half of Brazil's 0-0 draw with Mexico on his car radio due to being stuck in traffic.

-While fans in Brazil have been thrilled by the action, there has been tragedy for soccer lovers in Africa where Nigeria's Boko Haram and Somalia's al Shabaab operating in Kenya have killed several dozen people enjoying World Cup games together.
+While those in Brazil have been thrilled by the action, there has been tragedy in Africa where Nigeria's Boko Haram and Somalia's al Shabaab operating in Kenya have killed several dozen people enjoying World Cup games together.

 Islamist militants also marred the last World Cup with bombs killing nearly 80 fans watching football on TV in Uganda.